ezequieltc/ezequieltc/README.md

 Started my career as Engineer but lately I found a new passion for programming.
 I am a self-taught programmer who learned from Youtube and courses I've taken.
 I love programming and can spend hours in front of my IDE tying to find solutions to problems I find in my daily routine.
 Please, feel free to contact me!.

-- 🔭 I’m currently working on **Inventory System** a simple server inventory system using Python and Django.
+- 🔭 I’m currently working on **Automated Kanban Dashboard** with Javascipt and NodeJS backend.

 - 📫 How to reach me **ezequielteruel@hotmail.com**